krzysiekm266/PostAndComments/README.md

 # Post and comments.
-Api for task/notification management in factory.
+Api for post and comments.

-Purpose of the project: CV,learning
+Purpose of the project: learning

 Technologies :
 - java